UNIVERSAL FUND MEMBERDirector of Engineering

 Works at Nearpod

 Mark joined Watsi on September 20th, 2016.
 Six years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation traveled 1,900 miles to support Primer, a 50-year-old farmer from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+Mark's most recent donation traveled 1,900 miles to support Douby, a hardworking 17 year old student from Haiti, to fund life-saving heart surgery and chase after his big dreams.